HosseinDvz/Lambda_Everywhere/readme.md

 ## 📌 Overview

-Lambda Everywhere demonstrates how AWS Lambda can orchestrate, **execute**, and automate a wide variety of tasks in a serverless architecture, including:
+Lambda Everywhere demonstrates how AWS Lambda can orchestrate, execute, and automate a wide variety of tasks in a serverless architecture, including:

 ✅ Triggering data pipelines (Glue) on file uploads
 ✅ Performing and orchestrating website scraping workflows
 ✅ Managing ECS workloads for large-scale classification
 ✅ Automating cleanup and lifecycle management

-All while ensuring **cost-effective, scalable, event-driven processing of real-world workflows**.
+All while ensuring cost-effective, scalable, event-driven processing of real-world workflows.

 ## 🩶 Problem

-Organizations need to **monitor and analyze millions of websites** for competitive intelligence, pricing insights, brand monitoring, and compliance.
-However, building and maintaining large-scale scraping and classification pipelines traditionally requires **complex, costly infrastructure and significant engineering effort**, limiting scalability and agility.
+Organizations need to monitor and analyze millions of websites for competitive intelligence, pricing insights, brand monitoring, and compliance.
+However, building and maintaining large-scale scraping and classification pipelines traditionally requires complex, costly infrastructure and significant engineering effort, limiting scalability and agility.

 ## 🚀 Solution